-Often students seek care at the Student Health Center “to get a note” for illnesses and problems that do not otherwise require professional attention, such as viral upper respiratory infections and self-limited gastrointestinal illnesses.
+Often students seek care at the Student Health Center for the purpose “to get a note” for illnesses and problems that do not otherwise require professional attention, such as viral upper respiratory infections and self-limited gastrointestinal illnesses.
 This is problematic for many reasons:

-- It creates a financial hardship on students who have to use insurance coverage or pay a fee for a medical office visit in order to obtain a note.
+- It creates a financial hardship on students who have to use insurance coverage or pay the out of pocket for a medical office visit in order to obtain a “note”.
 It penalizes students who do not have insurance coverage that we accept or are unable to afford the fee in order to stay on par with their peers who are able to afford this charge.